Contact Information

 Current Projects

 My current projects include qualitative and quantitative investigation of quality of life within an intergenerational living community and a college campus-based sensory garden.
-Future research endeavors include continued development of inpatient programming for caregivers of clients with brain injury.
+Future research endeavors include continued development of programming for caregivers of clients with brain injury with the integration of wellness and nature.